 Please detail the steps, both in the host institution and clinically, that will need to be taken to ensure organisational sign-off for this award (e.g. two days a week time bought-out for four years) should you be successful.

-If you have academic/teaching/other commitments these must also be considered.
+If you have academic/teaching/other commitments these must also be considered (400 words max).